 - parties and their attorneys to attend hearings and carry out judicial proceedings remotely; and

 - witnesses, experts and private experts to be heard outside the courtroom via video and audio transmission upon the request of either party.

 Further, the courts may ex officio decide whether the relevant individuals can be heard through simultaneous audio and video transmission when the case or the proceedings concern non-disposable rights.

 Pursuant to the same article of Law 7251, the courts may now decide to hold hearings elsewhere within the provincial borders due to factual obstacles or for security purposes.
 In such cases, the courts will obtain the assenting opinion of the Justice Commission of the relevant regional court of justice.

 As Law 7251 suggests that the procedure and principles regarding the implementation of remote hearings through video and audio transmission will be set out by secondary legislation, such legislation is expected to provide further insight and detail on the matter.
-However, the announcement published on the official website of the Ministry of Justice briefly sheds light on the conduct of remote hearings:
+However, several announcements published in the official website of the Ministry of Justice briefly shed light on the conduct of remote hearings:

 - Attorneys must file their requests for a remote hearing through the National Judiciary Informatics System at least 24 hours prior to the relevant hearing.